AndreaLolli2912/Spaceship-Titanic-Binary-Classification/README.md

 5. **Model Evaluation:** Once the models were trained, I proceeded to evaluate their performance.
 I utilized standard evaluation measures such as Confusion Matrix, ROC curve, Learning curve, Validation curve, and various performance metrics, with a focus on recall.
 This emphasis on recall was aimed at minimizing False Negatives, as it was critical for my classification task.

 Feel free to explore the code and documentation within this repository to gain a deeper understanding of my approach and findings.
 If you have any questions or suggestions, please don't hesitate to reach out.

+To run the model, please download the dataset from the following link: [Spaceship Titanic Dataset](https://www.kaggle.com/competitions/spaceship-titanic).
 I hope you find this project informative and entertaining!